tjgalvin/MWA-spectral-line-pipeline/README.md

 If you do not already have flagged and calibrated MWA data, you will also need to install the GLEAM-X-pipeline (https://github.com/nhurleywalker/GLEAM-X-pipeline) as it uses it for these steps.
 Review the documentation there for an overall description of how this pipeline is designed to run on Pawsey systems.

+The normal GLEAM-X pipeline is currently being revised and generalised to make use of singularity containers for software and profile scripts for to specify HPC configuration.
+This version is still being developed and accessible at https://github.com/tjgalvin/GLEAM-X-pipeline.

 ## Credits
 Please credit Natasha Hurley-Walker if you use this code, or incorporate it into your own workflow.
 Please acknowledge the use of this code by citing this repository, and until I have a publication accepted on this work, I request that I be added as a co-author on papers that rely on this code.